kitbesti/deep-research/README.md

 3. Recursively explore deeper based on findings
 4. Generate a comprehensive markdown report

-The final report will be saved as `output.md` in your working directory.
+The final report will be saved in the 'deep-research-reports' directory with a timestamped filename.

 ### Concurrency